MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/webview-features-flags.md

 <!-- ====================================================================== -->
 ## Available WebView2 browser flags

-The following are some of the flags we've seen used.<!--todo: explain why we're (reactively) reporting some of the flags ppl have used, rather than reporting the complete list of all flags that are supported, from eg a Chromium spec. -->
+The following are some of the flags we've seen used.

 <!-- todo: link to `navigator.language` -->